Fall 2014 application.

 Professor Rosetta Cohen, Director of the Program, chairs a general information meeting about the Program for interested applicants.

-Deadline for application, transcript, and references.
+Deadline for complete application, including transcript, and references.

 Notifications are sent to students re: acceptance into the Program, contingent upon successful completion of the current semester.
 Projects are not yet assigned.